Keyboard shortcuts

 OAuth2 Client Integration

 Integrating with third-party identity providers (like Google, GitHub) is a common requirement for modern applications.
-RustAPI provides a streamlined OAuth2 client in rustapi-extras.
+RustAPI exposes the OAuth2 client through the public rustapi-rs facade.

 This recipe demonstrates how to set up an OAuth2 flow.